oldkingcone/slopShell/README.md

 Do not abuse this shell, and get a signature attached to it, this is quite stealthy right now since its brand new.

+I as the maintainer, am in no way responsible for the misuse of this product.
+This was published for legitmate penetration testing/red teaming purposes, and/or for educational value.
+Know the applicable laws in your country of residence before using this script, and do not break the law whilst using this.
+Thank you and have a nice day.